 Digital Assess is a leading supplier of evidence based assessment product to support personalised learning at all levels of formal education, e-learning, vocational and workplace training.
 The delivered assessment technologies empower learners to evidence the application of their acquired knowledge through demonstrable skills, be this in the classroom or work place.
-Digital Assess is addressing one of the key contemporary challenges faced by educational institutions - the ability to accurately assess learners' application of knowledge. - track and assess learner progression, boost student motivation and engagement, increase assessment literacy and student attainment, facilitate peer assessment and peer review and provide contextual learner feedback.
+Digital Assess is addressing one of the key contemporary challenges faced by educational institutions - the ability to accurately assess learners' Our assessment technologies delivered via the Software as a Service (SaaS) model, is used by educational institutions and provides the following benefits: - track and assess learner progression, boost student motivation and engagement, increase assessment literacy and student attainment, facilitate peer assessment and peer review and provide contextual learner feedback.
 The products are also used by centres, training providers and accreditation bodies to support the delivery, assessment and verification of vocational qualifications and apprenticeships across the UK and internationally.
 Digital Assess's product boasts five features (Manage, Capture, Annotate, Measure and Compare) and have been developed to address the demands of the 21st century economy, providing a far more reliable and valid alternative to traditional assessment through live evidence capture, digital annotation, mark up, peer-to-peer feedback and paired comparison.
 Digital Assess has been, and is, an industry leader in assessment innovation capitalising regularly on Government backed initiatives.
 Innovation is a permanent feature of the Company, where most assessment product projects are developed in partnership with other education institutions.
+We are changing learning for the better and making evidence based assessment more reliable, easier to validate, more authentic and simpler to manage.
 Assess better.
 Engage more fully.
 Improve learning.